Documentation Index

 Content sources let you connect external repositories (GitHub repos, Google Docs, Confluence spaces) so their content is indexed and searchable by your AI alongside your memories.
 Your AI gets full context without you having to paste anything in.Connecting a source

-- Navigate to Content Sources and select the repos or docs to index
+- Connect your GitHub, Google, or Atlassian account, then select the repos or docs to index

 - The system automatically chunks and embeds the content for vector search